tiansanjorge/microfrontends-architecture/README.md

 ---

-## 📁 Repository Structure
+## 🗂️ Repository Structure

-This project is organized as a monorepo using workspaces, containing:
+This project is organized as a monorepo using workspaces:

-- Host application (main-app)
+- `main-app` → Host application
-- Microfrontend: Character List (mfe-character-list)
+- `mfe-character-list` → Microfrontend
-- Microfrontend: Character Detail (mfe-character-detail)
+- `mfe-character-detail` → Microfrontend
-- Shared UI library (tarjeta-lib)
+- `tarjeta-lib` → Shared UI component

-These modules were originally developed as independent repositories and later consolidated into a single monorepo to improve developer experience and simplify local execution.
+These modules were originally developed as independent repositories and later consolidated into a monorepo to simplify local development.

-Original standalone repositories:
+### Original standalone repositories:

 - Character List: https://github.com/tiansanjorge/squadmakers-challenge-mfe-character-list
 - Character Detail: https://github.com/tiansanjorge/squadmakers-challenge-mfe-character-detail